johanley/postscript-notes/README.md

 Thus, **an operator and a procedure are not the same kind of object.**
 They are of different types.
 They appear in your code in much the same way, but there are some behavioral differences.
-For example, `bind` applies to operators, not to procs.
+For example, `bind` applies to operators, but not to procs.

 Arrays can contain objects of different types.